wanning-lee-2018/ESD-Tuition-Matching/README.md

 This repository contains the codes that are used for developing a Tuition Matching Web Application as part of a school module project of creating an enterprise solution using microservices architecture.

-The team consists of 5 memebers including myself ( Wan Ning, Trisha, Ling li, Jae Hyuk , Hong Haii )
+The team consists of 5 members including myself ( Wan Ning, Trisha, Ling li, Jae Hyuk , Hong Haii )

 ## How to set up our project? ##